 Hi!
 I’m Chaya Tong, a journalist covering Austin City Hall for The Austin American-Statesman.

 I’m originally from San Francisco, but I’ve reported across the country from both coasts and in the South.
-My reporting has been recognized with the Bill Minor Prize for Investigative Reporting, the Mississippi Press Association’s highest journalism award, for an investigation I pitched while interning at the Clarion Ledger in Jackson.
+My reporting has been recognized with the Bill Minor Prize for Investigative Reporting, the Mississippi Press Association’s highest journalism award.
 I was also named a ProPublica Emerging Reporter for my work in investigative journalism.

 I graduated Phi Beta Kappa from Emory University with a B.A. in English and biology.